High-Calorie Foods That Could Cause Weight Gain

-While we love quinoa as a tasty and versatile protein source, many dieters mistakenly believe it's a much lower-calorie alternative to rice.
+Like other ancient grains, quinoa is a tasty and versatile protein source, that many dieters mistakenly believe is a much lower-calorie alternative to rice.
 In reality, one cup of cooked quinoa has 222 calories, putting it on par with brown rice (which has around 218 calories per cup).
-Enjoy it in your favorite healthy dish, just be sure to portion it out like you would rice or pasta (1/2 cup or about the size of your fist).
+Enjoy it in your favorite healthy dish in a similar portion you'd use for rice or pasta (1/2 cup or about the size of your fist is a typical guideline).

 They certainly aren't nutrition villains, but raisins are considered a 'calorically dense' food, meaning that you can consume a lot of calories by ingesting only a small amount.
 For example, one small 1.5-ounce box contains 129 calories.
-You can eat two full cups of grapes for the same amount, making this one snack you're better off substituting (if you are really hungry) in order to maximize your calories.
+You can eat two full cups of grapes for the same amount, making this one snack you're better off substituting (if you're really hungry) in order to maximize your calories.
 (Pro tip: Fresh product also boosts your hydration.)

 Don't get us wrong, we're huge fans of flavonoid-rich dark chocolate, it's just easy to get carried away with this delicious treat.
 Some bars can contain as much as 600 calories.
 The lesson?
-Just because it's dark doesn't mean you can eat more of it.
-Snap off a one-inch square to enjoy each night after dinner.
+Just because it's dark doesn't mean it's low-calorie.
 "Too much [dark chocolate] may constipate you or leave you wired before bedtime," says Amie Valpone, Nutrition expert and author of The Healthy Apple blog.

 Greek Yogurt Cups